Relieving pink eye at our urgent care center

 Pink eye treatment just for you

-Our providers at Goshen Physicians Family Medicine & Urgent Care treat your pink eye based on its cause.
+Our providers at Urgent Care Goshen Physicians treat your pink eye based on its cause.
 Antibiotic drops or ointments can treat bacterial pink eye.
 Viral pink eye can be treated with an antiviral medication.
 Pink eye from allergies or irritants can be resolved by removing the allergen or irritant from the environment.
 Your doctor may also recommend allergy eye drops.

 At home, you can apply warm or cool compresses to the eye and apply artificial tear drops.
 If you wear contacts, throw away the contaminated pair and avoid wearing contacts until all your symptoms are gone.